shuyaof/shuyaof/README.md

-### 👋 Hi there, I’m Vera...
+### Hello I’m Vera 🌟
-- 👀 I’m currently an industrial engineer interested in data visualization
-- 🌱 I’m currently learning Data Analytics in Columbia University Data Boot Camp
-- 💞️ I’m looking to collaborate on projects on Python and SQL database
+Welcome to a glimpse into my data journey which took flight in 2020, during my initial days at the bootcamp at Columbia University.
+This space is a testament to my continuous learning and growth in the fascinating world of data.
+I'm eager to connect with like-minded individuals to learn and share insights.
+Here's a snapshot of my current focus and interests:
+- 🔍  Current Status: Actively seeking opportunities where I can immerse myself in data visualization and storytelling, with a keen interest in translating complex data into insightful narratives.
+- 🌿 Learning Endeavors: Further honing my skills at Carnegie Mellon University, with a focus on Business Intelligence and Data Analytics.
+- 🤝 Collaboration Interests: I am open to joining forces on impactful projects leveraging Python, SQL, and R, especially within the healthcare domain, utilizing public data resources, utlized advanced modeling techniques.
-- 📫 you can reach me at shuyao.fan@gmail.com
+- 📫 you can reach me at shuyao.fan@gmail.com or https://www.linkedin.com/in/vera-fan/

 ### Connect with me:
 [<img align="left" alt="codeSTACKr.com" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][website]